-Art enriches her facilitation and coaching practice.
-It allows her to create a space for questioning, for exploration, for emergence.
+Art enriches Ineke’s facilitation and therapy practice.
+It allows her to create space for deep questioning, exploration, and transformation.
 She works with expressive arts in a variety of settings and she is interested in the learning that can happen by bridging different setting where expressive arts therapy can be used.

 Sarah Chu holds an MA degree in Expressive Arts Therapy with a minor in Psychology from the European Graduate School (EGS).
-With her primary background of Physiotherapy in Hong Kong, she is interested in body awareness and movement combined with the arts, as well as the East and West philosophies for the exploration of the Self, and the connection to the world.
+With her primary background of physiotherapy in Hong Kong, she is interested in body awareness and movement combined with the arts, as well as the East and West philosophies for the exploration of the Self, and the connection to the world.
 Sarah works with various clients, including people in recovery from mental illness, people with physical disabilities, and elders.
 She offers self-care workshops and is actively involved in art-based research.

 Emma Sullivan Uebele

-As an Expressive Arts practitioner and consultant, Emma runs international groups and facilitates workshops that center around the body and arts-based responses to trauma.
+As an expressive arts practitioner and consultant, Emma runs international groups and facilitates workshops that center around the body and arts-based responses to trauma.
 Through these experiences and working alongside a wide range of other mental health and humanitarian professionals she has a deep appreciation for the consequences of working in a context of trauma.
 Emma’s work also extends to these practitioners coming alongside to cultivate rhythms of care and to help sustain wellbeing while engaged in work in a context of trauma.